Genesis Vision (GVT) Price Reaches $0.0934 on Top Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Genesis Vision’s launch date was October 15th, 2017.
+Genesis Vision’s genesis date was October 15th, 2017.
 Genesis Vision’s total supply is 4,436,644 tokens and its circulating supply is 4,426,883 tokens.
+The Reddit community for Genesis Vision is https://reddit.com/r/genesisvision and the currency’s Github account can be viewed here.
 Genesis Vision’s official Twitter account is @genesis_vision and its Facebook page is accessible here.
 The official website for Genesis Vision is genesis.vision.
-The Reddit community for Genesis Vision is https://reddit.com/r/genesisvision and the currency’s Github account can be viewed here.

-It is usually not possible to buy alternative cryptocurrencies such as Genesis Vision directly using U.S. dollars.
-Investors seeking to trade Genesis Vision should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+It is usually not currently possible to buy alternative cryptocurrencies such as Genesis Vision directly using U.S. dollars.
+Investors seeking to acquire Genesis Vision should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Genesis Vision using one of the exchanges listed above.

 Receive News & Updates for Genesis Vision Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Genesis Vision and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.